 Other Features and Considerations

 This is one of those features that you don’t care about until you do.
-Most electronic models will have this feature and it’s something to consider if you think that there are any home improvement projects in your future where drilling or mounting appliances or cabinets risks hitting a live wire.
+Most electronic models will have AC wires detection feature and it’s something to consider if you think that there are any home improvement projects in your future where drilling or mounting appliances or cabinets risks hitting live electrical wires.

 Another common feature for electrical stud finders is one that you’ll want to take into account the more projects you do.
 The device will usually have a different function or LED color to let you know if you’re in a pipe area.

-The depth at which your finder is used to detect is important.
-A good one should be able to detect at least 1.5 inches into your drywall and probably a bit deeper if it can also spot copper wiring or pipes.
+The depth at which your stud finder is used to detect is important.
+A good one should be able to detect at least 1.5 inches into your drywall and probably a bit deeper if it can also spot copper pipe wiring or metal pipes.

 If you’re sick of going back and forth on the same piece wall trying to make sure you’ve got a clear reading on your stud, this is the finder for you.
 Consistent and reliable, the Franklin stud finder is one of the most popular on the market and it lives up to the enthusiasm.